 - salt and pepper to taste

-- In a small bowl add chopped red onion and vinegar.
-Stir and set aside while you chop the rest of the ingredients.
+- In a small bowl, add the chopped red onion and vinegar, stirring to combine.
+Set aside, and chop the rest of the veggies and herbs.

-- Serve room temperature or refrigerate until ready to serve.
+- Serve at room temperature, or refrigerate until ready to serve.